 “Be prepared” is a well-known motto for a reason.
-Whether you’re traveling near or far, it’s a good idea to have an travel first aid kit among your gear.
+Whether you’re traveling near or far, it’s a good idea to pack a first aid kit.
 Because even the small stuff can make a big difference when you’re traveling.
 Case in point: you don’t want a blister to interrupt an amazing hike or a headache to disrupt a visit to a world-famous museum.

 Travel Emergency First Aid Kit Essentials

-Pack these 10 things in your travel first aid kit and you’ll be ready for the most common minor injuries and ailments that come with vacation adventures.
+Here are my top 10 recommendations for things to pack in your travel first aid kit so you’ll be ready for the most common minor injuries and ailments that come with vacation adventures.

 1. Bandages